 - Lateral eyelid hooding.

-If you are a good candidate for a brow lift, Dr. Porter will also talk with you about combining the procedure with blepharoplasty or a facelift to achieve your desired outcome.
-In an upper eyelid blepharoplasty, Dr. Porter will remove excess skin and fat to create a more alert and open appearance.
+If you are a good candidate for either a brow lift or temporal brow “mini” lift, we will also talk with you about combining the procedure with blepharoplasty or a facelift to achieve your desired outcome.
+In an upper eyelid blepharoplasty, we will remove excess skin and fat to create a more alert and open appearance.
 A facelift will focus on excess skin, skin laxity, and jowling in the lower face and neck to return a firm and youthful aesthetic.

-Along with these surgeries, Dr. Porter may also recommend that you have BOTOX® prior to blepharoplasty.
+Along with these surgeries, our doctors may also recommend that you have BOTOX® prior to your surgery.
 Injections can minimize the pull of brow muscles during the healing process, which can improve your result.

 Treatment With a Brow Lift

-Dr. Porter performs brow lift procedures on an outpatient basis, typically at the Suburban Outpatient Surgery Center in Bethesda or at Georgetown University Hospital in Washington, DC.
-A brow lift can take anywhere from 1-3 hours, during which:
+Our surgeons perform brow lift procedures on an outpatient basis.
+Lateral temporal brow lifts can be safely and easily be performed in the office under local anesthesia, whereas we perform our traditional brow lifts at the Suburban Outpatient Surgery Center in Bethesda or at Georgetown University Hospital in Washington, DC.
+A temporal brow lift can be performed in under an hour whereas a traditional brow lift can take anywhere from 1-2 hours, during which:

 - Anesthesia will keep you comfortable throughout the procedure.

-- Porter will place small incisions on the face or scalp.
+- Our surgeons will place small hidden incisions in the scalp.

 - Most of the surgery occurs beneath the skin where signs of the procedure will be well hidden.